thebkv/bkv/exodus03.md

 > “Who am I, that I should go unto Pharaoh?”

-This is almost the inverse of Exodus 2.

-There Moses acted before being sent.

-Now, when God actually sends him, Moses asks:
+This reverses the movement of Exodus 2.
+There Moses acted before being sent; now, when God actually sends him, Moses asks:

 > **Who am I?**

-And God does not answer by telling Moses who Moses is.
+God answers by directing Moses away from independent adequacy:

-He says:

 > **“Certainly I will be with thee.”**

-That is the answer.

-Moses' adequacy is not located in Moses.

 The delivering consciousness becomes effective through **the Presence accompanying it**.